 §346-152 Exclusions; exemptions. (a) Nothing in this part shall be construed to include:

-(1) A person caring for children related to the caregiver by blood, marriage, or adoption;
+(1) A person caring for children who is related to each child by blood, marriage, or adoption as:

 (2) A person, group of persons, or facility caring for a child less than six hours a week;

-(5) A program that provides exclusively for a specialized training or skill development for children, including but not limited to programs providing activities such as athletic sports, foreign language, the Hawaiian language, dance, drama, music, or martial arts;
+(4) A program that provides exclusively for a specialized training or skill development for children who are eligible pupils in grades kindergarten through twelve in public or private schools, including but not limited to programs providing activities including athletic sports, foreign language, the Hawaiian language, dance, drama, music, or martial arts;

-(12) A person caring for two or fewer children unrelated to the caregiver by blood, marriage, or adoption; and
+(11) A person caring for two or fewer children unrelated to the caregiver by blood, marriage, or adoption as described in paragraph (1); and

 (b) Staff members of programs taught solely in Hawaiian that promote fluency in the Hawaiian language shall be exempt from any rules requiring academic training or certification.

-(c) Minimum health and safety requirements or standards as required by federal law may be imposed on any of the groups listed in this section that provide child care services and are reimbursed with federal funds.
+(c) Minimum health and safety requirements or standards as required by federal law may be imposed on any of the groups listed in this section that provide child care for a child whose family receives a child care subsidy from the department.

 Attorney General Opinions